plainlanguage/Statamic-File-Clerk/README.md

 # File Clerk
-A friendly Amazon S3 file manager for Statamic
+A friendly Amazon S3 file manager for Statamic.

 ## @todo
 1. Add info for `CacheControl` config settings once that is figured out